glevinson/fundingAndMonitoringInfrastructure/README.md

 ## Background: Re-fungible token (RFT)
 In the description of this system, I make reference to Re-fungible tokens or "RFTs".
 RFTs represent making the ownership of non-fungible tokens divisble.
 The concept is to have an ERC-721 NFT which is owned by a fungible token contract, such as an ERC-20, with a limited fungible token supply.
 The fungible tokens represent the shared ownership of the NFT held by the fungible token contract and are referred to as RFTs.
 One RFT is equivalent to $\frac{1}{supply}$ proportional ownership of the corresponding NFT.

-# Fundraising system
+# Fundraising System
 There are 3 main components:

 1. 'ProjectMarketplace': ERC-721 compliant smart contract for project proposers to interact with
 2. 'Fundraising': ERC-20 compliant smart contract that represents a project's fundraise and is interacted with by investors
 3. 'Project NFTs': represents project and its ownership

-## How to use
+## How to Use
 You can either interact with a mock system that I have deployed on the Ethereum Goerli testnet or deploy your own.

 ### Deployed Mock System
 I have deployed a ProjectMarketplace smart contract and created 3 mock project fundraises on the Ethereum Goerli testnet.
 These can be viewed on [OpenSea](https://testnets.opensea.io/collection/the-springdao-projectmarketplace-v2).
-Funds are raised in 'testUSDT': a ERC-20 .
+Funds are raised in ['testUSDT'](ProjectMarketplace/contracts/testUSDT.sol); a ERC-20 token whose contract you can freely mint from.
 The system currently has these addresses:

 - ProjectMarketplace: 0xd7bb862c137906160045814766af449A10c1FDFB
 - 'Water System: Endanachan, Tanzania' Project Fundraise: 0x832d15990cE4C5EA34424A1CA22b325daA635Dbb